benoukraflab/TFregulomeR/README.md

 TFregulomeR

-v2.1.0
+v2.3.3

 [![DOI](https://zenodo.org/badge/649837036.svg)](https://zenodo.org/badge/latestdoi/649837036)

 **changed to Canada server as default (Singapore server retired) compared to v2.0.1 (updated on April 17, 2022)**

 New features:
-1. Link to data compendium hosted in Singapore and Canada;
+1. Link to data compendium hosted in Canada;
+2. Ability to download a local copy of the data compendium;
-2. Link to TF motifs and DNA methylation in human and mouse;
+3. Link to TF motifs and DNA methylation in human and mouse;
-3. Perform TF interactome analysis coupled with DNA methylation and other chromatin signals such as chromatin accessibility.
+4. Perform TF interactome analysis coupled with DNA methylation and other chromatin signals such as chromatin accessibility.

 # Introduction
 *TFregulomeR* comprises of a comprehensive compendium of transcription factor binding sites (TFBSs) derived from the MethMotif and GTRD, as well as the ready-to-use functionality in R language facilitating data access, integration and analysis.
 The binding motifs predicted in-silico from MethMotif and GTRD describe cell specific transcription factor (TF) binding propensities, while the DNA methylation profiles from MethMotif portray a second epigenetic dimension in TF binding events.
 The whole toolbox allows a better understanding of the TF binding propensities in a cell-specific manner.